hieungo89/health-tracker-vercel/README.md

       <img src="https://github.com/hieungo89/health-tracker-vercel/assets/104481165/0671fe0a-71ef-4a06-9ba9-77d38c1901be" alt="Login Page">
     </td>
     <td>
       This is the main page of the app.
-User needs to sign in with a Google account in order to get started.
+The user needs to sign in with a Google account in order to get started.
     </td>
   </tr>
   <tr>